GD-Sync/GD-Sync/README.md

 ## Key Features
 - **Interactive Lobbies & Matchmaking:** Enable players to easily find and join each other from across the globe.
+- **Acount System:** Allow players to easily create accounts.
+Comes with built-in email verification and a moderation system.
+- **Persistent Data Storage:** Create databases to store and retrieve data from the cloud.
 - **Global Servers:** Deliver high uptime and seamless gameplay through our extensive global server infrastructure.
 - **In-Depth Analytics:** Gain valuable insights with detailed tracking of player statistics.
 - **Godot Asset Library Integration:** Set up GD-Sync with minimal hassle, right from within the engine.